ADEX signs $100mln line of credit agreement with National Bank of Egypt to boost Emirati exports

 Under the terms of the agreement, a revolving loan facility of US$100 million has been established, with the primary aim of supporting transactions involving UAE exports to Egypt.
 This initiative seeks to bolster economic activities and promote cross-border trade relations, further enhancing the already fertile trade landscape between the two nations.

-Mohamed Saif Al Suwaidi, Director-General of ADFD and Chairman of the Exports Executive Committee of ADEX, said, “The agreement with the National Bank of Egypt aligns with our leadership’s vision, demonstrating its dedication to strengthening national exports.
+His Excellency Mohamed Saif Al Suwaidi, the Director General of Abu Dhabi Fund for Development and Chairman of the Exports Executive Committee of the Abu Dhabi Exports Office, said: “The agreement with the National Bank of Egypt aligns with our leadership’s vision, demonstrating its dedication to strengthening national exports.
 The financing extended by ADEX represents a significant stride forward – a mission that actively contributes to the growth of our national economy and enriches a strategic partnership that enhances trade relations between our two countries.”

-He added that the agreement would bolster ADEX’s ambitions to tap into emerging regional and global markets, noting, “Our aim is to empower Emirati exporters to expand their international presence and enhance their competitiveness on a global scale, thus increase their contribution to the economy.”
+He added that the agreement would bolster ADEX’s ambitions to tap into emerging regional and global markets.
+“Our aim is to empower Emirati exporters to expand their international presence and enhance their competitiveness on a global scale; thus increase their contribution to the economy.”

 The agreement marks a milestone in ADEX’s ongoing efforts to strengthen cooperation with Egypt and other countries.
 The partnership was a result of unilateral signings by each party, which were subsequently combined to cement the collaboration’s foundation.

-The Abu Dhabi Exports Office extends loans and guarantees to Emirati exporters to enhance their contributions to the economy and foster their global expansion.
+The Abu Dhabi Exports Office extends loans and guarantees to Emirati exporters, with the aim of enhancing their contributions to the economy and fostering their global expansion.
 The agreement reflects a strategic collaboration designed to strengthen the export sector, aligning with mutual interests.